Effective-Immediately/effective-immediately/README.md

 Although our origins began with Triplebyte, Effective Immediately has no remaining affiliation (in any legally binding manner, at least) to it.
 We will not comment specifically about Triplebyte or its layoffs.

 Lastly, a brief disclaimer: the three of us are not perfect.
-We chose a community, open-sourced model for this project because we know we're better together.
+We chose an open-sourced model for this project because we know communities are better together.
 But 2/3 of us are new to Github, and we know our perspective can be siloed when we came from the same company in the same location.
+We're mostly assuming this will be consumed by people based in the United States, perhaps especially in California from which most of our professional networks originate.

 ### How to use this
 We are heavily inspired by how [jlevy](https://github.com/jlevy) organized his open source [Guide to Equity Compensation](https://github.com/jlevy/og-equity-compensation) (we'd been sharing this with candidates for a while-- thank you!) and so our current approach is for this readme to be comprehensive, well-organized, searchable and community-supported.

 ### How to contribute
-*See [contributing file](../effective-immediately/contributing.md) for more detail and full attributions list.*
+*See [contributing file](../blob/effective-immediately/contributing.md) for more detail and full attributions list.*

 Have you found other resources useful that you don't see here?